AG-Systems/machinelearning/notes.md

 **Clustering**

-K-Means = Flat form.
+K-Means = Flat clustering.
+Yes or no style.
+(Is this person a buyer or not a buyer)

-Mean-Shift = Hierarchical
+Mean-Shift = Hierarchical clustering.
+(Is this person a huge buyer, maybe he shops a little bit, or he does not shop at all)